Adspartan/For_the_Drip/README.md

 # Currently Known Issues
 - **If the UI goes out of the game window it'll bug out/move on its own, use the keybind to reset the UI.
-It must be set in the Mod Options menu first** (quirk of the ImGui implementation in the game)
+It must be set in the Mod Options menu first.** This issue is a quirk of the game's ImGui implementation.
 - Voice filters not being applied